Circle actions and geometric quantisation: Applications I: local and semilocal computations

-The set $\{Q(\gamma)=1\}$ is the union of the origin and concentric circles of integer radius, and since the origin is a fixed point, the operator $\boldsymbol{J}_X$ is the null operator when restricted to the origin.
-Hence proposition \ref{rawpotential}, applied for each contractible neighbourhood of the origin that does not contain any other Bohr-Sommerfeld leaf, implies that elliptic singularities give no contribution to quantisation ---this was first proved in \cite{Ha} using different techniques.
-In other words: theorem \ref{fineresolution} holds in this particular setting.
+Lemma \ref{monodromy} asserts that $[{hol_{\nabla^\omega}(\gamma)}](x,y)=\e^{i\pi (x^2+y^2)}$; as a result, the set $\{{hol_{\nabla^\omega}(\gamma)}=1\}$ is the union of the origin and concentric circles with $R^2/2$ integer ($R$ being the radius), and since the origin is a fixed point, the operator $\boldsymbol{J}_X$ is the null operator when restricted to the origin.
+Hence, proposition \ref{rawpotential}, applied for each contractible neighbourhood of the origin that does not contain any other Bohr-Sommerfeld leaf, implies that elliptic singularities give no contribution to quantisation\footnote{This was first proved in \cite{Ha} using different techniques.}, $H^k({S_P}^\bullet(L))=\{0\}$ for $k\geq 1$. $\blacksquare$ Rephrasing the previous proposition, theorem \ref{fineresolution1} holds in this particular setting.